 So, next time you’re trying to write a one page novel synopsis, don’t despair, just remember:

-If you’d like to discuss the ideas in the article, please email me.
-Otherwise please feel free to share it using the buttons below.
+If you’d like help with your synopsis, email me.
+Otherwise, please feel free to share the article using the buttons below.